dcgauld/starwars/README.md

 ### Command Line

-You can also install the module globally by running...
+starwars.js can also be used within the command line.
+Simply install globally through npm by running...

     npm install starwars -g